In this chapter, we focused on the analysis of genomes, transcrip... | Channels for Pearson+

 In this chapter, we focused on the analysis of genomes, transcriptomes, and proteomes and considered important applications and findings from these endeavors.
 At the same time, we found many opportunities to consider the methods and reasoning by which much of this information was acquired.
 From the explanations given in the chapter, what answers would you propose to the following fundamental questions?

-How have microarrays demonstrated that, although all cells of an organism have the same genome, some genes are expressed in almost all cells, whereas other genes show cell- and tissue-specific expression?
+How do we know which contigs are part of the same chromosome?

-Master Functional Genomics with a bite sized video explanation from Kylia GoodnerStart learning
+Master Sequencing Overview with a bite sized video explanation from Kylia GoodnerStart learning